 My reply: This is how you build environmental strategy and themes into your balanced scorecard

 So I replied: “OK, thanks for the detail – must admit I spent 30 seconds making up that model with 4 perspectives.
-So, having read your more detailed description,for which I thank you, I would like to emphasize three points and demonstrate them with an example based upon what you have written”.
+So, having read your more detailed description, for which I thank you, I would like to emphasize several points and demonstrate them with an example based upon what you have written”.

 - Being systematic, what is the system we are referring to?
 It is the corporate that is in the context of government legislation.
 The system boundary is the corporate.
 Customers, suppliers and the government are outside it.
 So are the lawyers.
 (We can do the strategy map for government late if you get them to pay me lots of money)

 - What you are describing is Just a Theme across the perspectives.
 In fact I spot 5 potential themes here – all of which illustrate that the perspectives apply .
 Along side this companies themes of making some sales, managing costs, complying with health and safely and possibly another 5 themes to do with the environment.
 They might have an interest in